monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-scores.rst

 * Renal anomalies
 * Sensorineural hearing loss

-and they assign each individual a score based on the number structural defects.
 For example, an individual with a congenital heart defect would be assigned a score of `1`, an individual with congenital heart defect and a renal anomaly would be assigned a score of `2`, and so on.

-We automatize this scoring method by encoding the categories into HPO terms
+The :class:`~gpsea.analysis.pscore.CountingPhenotypeScorer` automatizes this scoring method by encoding the categories into HPO terms:

 >>> structural_defects = (
 ...
 'HP:0012443',  # Abnormal brain morphology (Brain anomalies)